 Norwegian Road Museum

-Norwegian Road Museum is located 12 km north of Lillehammer, close to the Amusement Park Hunderfossen.
+Norwegian Road Museum is located 12 km north of Lillehammer town, close to the Amusement Park Hunderfossen.
 The museum is open year round and offers historical and technical road history in an exciting outdoor and indoor environments.
 The museum has free admission.